neuropsychology/Neuropsydia.py/docs/tutorials/getting_started.rst

 *Better*.
 That's what we are going to do with neuropsydia, loading it under the name "n".

-**However, unlike many other packages, Neuropsydia CANNOT be loaded without two of its function, start() and close().**
+**However, unlike many other packages, Neuropsydia CANNOT be loaded without two of its function, :code:`start()` and :code:`close()`.**

 Start and Close
 ---------------------

-So, when importing `neuropsydia`, what happens is basically that it needs to initialize several things before being ready to use.
-And those things are initialized with the `start()` function.
-Moreover, adding the `close()` function at the end will ensure a clean ending.
+So, when importing :code:`neuropsydia`, what happens is basically that it needs to initialize several things before being ready to use.
+And those things are initialized with the :code:`start()` function.
+Moreover, adding the :code:`close()` function at the end will ensure a clean ending.

-**Therefore, every experiments, after loading the neuropsydia module, will begin by the `start()` function and end with the `close()` function.**
+**Therefore, every experiments, after loading the neuropsydia module, will begin by the :code:`start()` function and end with the :code:`close()` function.**

 Let's try it.
 Write in the editor the following lines of code: